 K. New Projects (Clearinghouse)

 Web-based training curriculum (Breeze)

-Staff have begun a project to develop and implement a web-based application that will serve as a medium to users to present interactive training curricula for criminal justice practitioners, social service professionals, and the general public.
+Staff continue to explore development of a web-based application that will serve as a medium to users to present interactive training curricula for criminal justice practitioners, social service professionals, and the general public.